EnyonamAgbenorhevi/Sentiment-Analysis-NLP/README.md

 We would like to express our gratitude to the open-source community and the developers of deep learning frameworks, NLP libraries, and Streamlit that make projects like this possible.

-Thank you for joining us on this exciting journey into the world of sentiment analysis with deep learning models and Gradio!
+Thank you for joining us on this exciting journey into the world of sentiment analysis with deep learning models and Streamlit!